moveit/moveit_visual_tools/README.md

  - MoveIt! and ROS trajectories
  - Robot states
  - End effectors
+ - Experimental: use interactive markers to move robot arm using IK

 Developed by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder with outside contributors.